 The register is a database that holds information about children and young people with additional needs who live in the Cheshire West & Chester area.

-Why do we have a register and what is it used for?
+Why do we have a register and why should I sign up?

-The first 1000 families to join Cheshire West and Cand Chester' new Children with Additional Needs and Disability Register will also receive a free max card.
+The first 1000 families to join Cheshire West and Chester's Children with Additional Needs and Disability Register will receive a free MAX card.

 In order to qualify for a card, your child must:

 - Be identified as having special educational needs or a disability

 - To find out more about MAX cards please visit: www.mymaxcard.co.uk

 No, the register is voluntary.
 Your child does not have to be on the register to receive services and support from health or social care.
 You can request to have your child’s details removed at any time. contact us here

 All you need to do is click the Register button at the top of this page.
 Once registered on the site, you can then "Sign In" and add your child / young person to the Additional Needs Database for Children and Young People.
 If you need any further information you can contact us here.